steverobbins/blog.steverobbins.com/_posts/2014-09-08-static-file-versioning-module-released.md

 I originally planned to use a controller and get the [`filemtime`](http://php.net/manual/en/function.filemtime.php) for each file, however I was met with some challenges.

-First off a controller wasn't ideal do to how it uses query params.
+First off a controller wasn't ideal due to how it uses query params.
 For instance

     $this->getUrl(
         'staticversion/file/skin',